xen0vas/UserManager/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Make sure you have Qt4 installed on your Debian before using the following script
-- The following script runs only on Debian for now.
+- The script install.sh runs only on Debian for now.

 git clone https://github.com/xvass/UserManager.git
 cd UserManager